I Don't Care (Shakespears Sister song): Critical reception

 Tom Demalon from AllMusic described the song as "bouncy and resilient".
 Larry Flick from Billboard magazine wrote that a "lively, guitar-anchored ditty is fueled by finger-poppin' rhythms and shaking tambourines."
 He added further that the duo's "unconventional vocal style charms, as do light, retro horn fills at the close.
 An adventurous pop delight with strong multiformat appeal."
 Randy Clark from Cash Box called it an "upbeat, slightly quirky pop cut, with an almost '60s-ish jangle to it, featuring the dual vocals of the performance artists".
 The Daily Vault's Michael R. Smith remarked Marcella Detroit's "ear-piercing wail" at the beginning.
 A reviewer from Lennox Herald concluded, "While this is unlikely to repeat the success of 'Stay', it will be a hit no doubt."

 Paul Lester from Melody Maker commented, "So the title reads, 'I Don't Care', but the subtext is pure merciless revenge fantasy where the singer does care, deeply so.
 Siobhan Fahey is incredibly rich, extremely angry and quite, quite mad.
 There's something comforting about that."
 Pan-European magazine Music & Media found that a "syncopated beat, moulded after Pretenders' 'Don't Get Me Wrong', forms the backing of this remarkable piece of uptempo pop, sporting a catchy chorus."
 People Magazine also felt that the song "sounds like an effervescent version of the Pretenders."
 In a retrospective review, Pop Rescue wrote that it "bursts open with Marcella's screaming introduction before wriggling into some wonderful guitar/bass."
 Troy J. Augusto from Variety described the song as "perky".

 Music video

 The music video for "I Don't Care", directed by British director Sophie Muller, showed Siobhan Fahey and Marcella Detroit's characters plotting to kill one another.
 The video ends with a climax on a mock stage - Fahey dressed in Victorian garb, in contrast to Detroit's poised and refrained character.
 During the first two choruses the band is performing the song, first in rehearsal and the second in concert.

-The video mirrored the internal struggle the duo was going through, as their personal relationship was deteriorating and eventually the duo was ended by Fahey in 1993.
-The video is also notable for its forefront inclusion of the duo's touring members.
+The video continued to play on the theme of campy rivalry and conflict between the duo, which started in the videos for "Goodbye Cruel World" and "Stay", both also directed by Muller.